Qi Clock Align with the 12-hour organ cycle Caffeine Tracker Know when your coffee clears

 Choose it when you feel chilled, slow, or dull after cold weather, icy drinks, or long sitting.

 Morning to early afternoon is best.
-Ginger is a bright flame, so give it daylight.
+Ginger is a bright flame, so it is best enjoyed during daylight hours.

-Skip it when you already feel hot, dry, feverish, or irritated.
-Wellness note: this is a traditional lifestyle practice for general balance, not healthcare guidance.
+Skip it when you already feel hot, dry, or restless.
+This is a traditional lifestyle practice, not medical advice.